db0/Fragment-Forge/SP_RULES.md

 If your deck runs out, nothing happens, but you cannot draw anymore cards.

 To play a card from your hand, either double click on it, or drag it to the board.
 If it's a Prep, it will be discarded after being used.
 Otherwise it will be Installed.
 You can specify the install position by dragging it to the spot you want in the correct grid for the type.
+You can play more than 1 card with the same name, unless it has the 'Unique' tag.

 Shaders are a bit special to pay for.
 * If you have as much skill as the shader's skill_req, then you can play it with the time cost written on it.
-* If you have 1 less skill than the shader, then you have to pay double its time cost on top of the normal time cost (representing the effort of trying to develop something exceeding your talents)
+* If you have 1 less skill than the shader, then you have to pay double its time cost + one, (representing the effort of trying to develop something exceeding your talents)
 * If you have more skill than the shader, then you reduce its time cost by 1 for each skill you have more, to a minimum of half.

 ### Board